larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 prescriptive.
 Administrators and moderators are free to decide on these or other actions.

-The expectation is that the minimal action necessary to maintain the comity of a forum will be attempted.
+The expectation is that the minimal actions necessary will be taken.

 Any attempt to circumvent or otherwise ignore a moderation action is a demonstration of bad faith that may warrant further moderation.